gbdev/gb-asm-tutorial/src/part3/the-player.md

 ## Initializing the Player

 Initializing the player is pretty simple.
 Here's a list of things we need to do:
-* Reset oir wPlayerFlash variable
+* Reset our wPlayerFlash variable
 * Reset our wPlayerPositionX variable
 * Reset our wPlayerPositionU variable
 * Copy the player's ship into VRAM